maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 ...

+### Web Applications

-### Forwarded headers
+#### Forwarded headers

-`"Forwarded"` and `"X-Forwaded-*"` headers that reflect the client's original address, are no longer implicitly checked individually in places where they apply, e.g. same origin CORS checks, `MvcUriComponentsBuilder`, and others.
-Instead applications can use:
+`"Forwarded"` and `"X-Forwaded-*"` headers, which reflect the client's original address, are no longer checked individually in places where they apply, e.g. same origin CORS checks, `MvcUriComponentsBuilder`, etc.

+Applications [are expected](https://jira.spring.io/browse/SPR-16668) to use one of the following:
-* The Spring Framework `ForwardedHeaderFilter` which can extract or discard such headers.
+* The Spring Framework `ForwardedHeaderFilter` which can extract or discard such headers from a single place.
 * Server-level support for forwarded headers.

+#### Multipart and query values merged

+The integration with Apache Commons FileUpload [now aggregates](https://jira.spring.io/browse/SPR-16590) multipart parameter values with other request parameters from the query, as required by Servlet spec, section 3.1.
+Previously it returned only multipart parameter values if present.

+#### OPTIONS listed in HTTP OPTIONS

+The built-in support for HTTP OPTIONS in `@RequestMapping` methods now consistently [adds HTTP OPTIONS](https://jira.spring.io/browse/SPR-16513) as one of the supported HTTP methods, whereas previously it did not.

 ## Upgrading to Version 5.0